University rowing in the United Kingdom: BUCS Head

 In 2015, BUCS sought a new host for a three-year period (2016–2018).
 The event subsequently moved to the Tyne, hosted by Tyne United Rowing Club, Tyne Amateur Rowing Club and Newcastle University Boat Club in 2016.
 Newcastle won both the overall and men's Victor Ludorum, with Edinburgh winning the women's Victor Ludorum.
 The first day of the 2017 event, also on the Tyne, had to be cancelled due to poor weather, but the second day (for senior crews) went ahead, with London topping the medal table and taking the Victor Ludorum.
 The 2018 event saw separate men's and women's Victor Ludorum awards, with London taking the women's prize and Newcastle taking the men's.
 From 2019, the event was to be held for three years on the Gloucester and Sharpness Canal, hosted by the University of Bristol, Hartpury University Centre and Gloucester Rowing Club.
 Newcastle took the Men's and Overall Victor Ludorum in 2019, with Edinburgh taking the Women's.
 However, it reverted to the Tyne in 2020 after only one year.
 The 2020 event was shortened due to bad weather, with only the intermediate and championship races taking place.
 Newcastle University topped the medal table with ten medals, four gold, as well as winning the men's, women's and overall Victor Ludorum.
 The 2021 event was cancelled due to COVID, but it returned to the Tyne for 2022 and 2023.
 Newcastle took the overall and men's Victor Ludorum in 2022, with Durham taking the women's.
 In 2023, Durham achieved a clean sweep with the women's, men's and overall Victor Ludorum.
+In 2026, the small boats returned to the main BUCS Head event.